What is a Mental Health Leave of Absence?

 Getting a doctor’s evaluation and doctor’s note is the first step in asking for FMLA leave.
 In many cases, an urgent care doctor can help you with this.
 Search and find urgent care clinics near you using Solv.

-How do I get off work for mental health?
+How do I ask for a mental health leave of absence?